universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 * Greek and Coptic alphabet + Ancient Greek numbers

 #### Exercise 4

+Irish names can be spelled in many different ways.
+Write a regex to capture all spellings of the name Pádraig listed below:
+- Padraig
+- Pádraic
+- Padraic
+- Pádhraig
+- Padhraig
+- Padraigh
+- Padhraic
+- Pádhraic
+- Páraic

+#### Exercise 5
 One of the most common uses of regex is email validation.
 Try to write a regex for capturing emails using the visualisation below for reference.
 The visualisation was made with Regexper: https://regexper.com/

 <img src="./img/email.png" style="height: 150px;"/>